 Updated August 31, 2022

-Maybe you’ve acquired a rental property.
-Maybe you’ve moved into a new home, and have decided to rent out your old one.
-Maybe you’ve purchased a condo, or completed a basement suite in your home, solely for the purpose of getting that extra rental income.
+Maybe you bought a rental property.
+Maybe you moved into a new home, and you’ve decided to rent out your old one.
+Maybe you purchased a condo, or completed a basement suite in your home, solely for the purpose of getting that extra rental income.

-However it’s come about, you’re getting into the landlord game.
-How do you find and choose a good tenant?
+However it happened, you’re getting into the landlord game.
+How do you find a good tenant?